thinknimble/tn-aws-cloud-formations/README.md

 aws <command> --profile <profile-name> --region <aws-region>
 ```

+#### What you will need

+- An aws access key and id with elevated priveleges to be able to run this command
+- A name for your cloud formation stack that is unique and in all caps
+- A name for your s3 bucket

+Things to consider:

+- If you have multiple aws accounts you will need to pass in your profile --profile <name> to the args
+- If you do not have a default region set up you will also need to pass that in

 ### CLI Command Using the YAML File

 For this to work, you will need to download the YAML file or clone this repository.

+If you are setting this up on an aws account that does not have the file stored in its own S3 you will need to use the local file.

 ```term
 aws cloudformation create-stack --stack-name <STACK-NAME> --template-body file://<FILE-PATH>  --region us-east-1 --parameters ParameterKey=BucketNameParameter,ParameterValue=<BUCKET-NAME> --capabilities CAPABILITY_NAMED_IAM